oehrlis/oci-sec-ws/lab/ex04/1x00-Exercise.md

 - **Region:** Germany Central (Frankfurt)
 - **OCI Console URL:**
   <a href="https://console.eu-frankfurt-1.oraclecloud.com" target="_blank" rel="noopener">
-  OCI Konsole Zurich - Login</a>
+  OCI Console Frankfurt - Login</a>

-Verify in OCI console you selected the correct region and for Vault you are in your compartment.
+Verify in OCI console you selected the correct region and for Cloud Guard you are in your compartment.
 New resources like recipes, object storage buckets etc., are always created on your compartment.